jeremyckahn/rekapi/docs/api.md

 Kapi.Actor.prototype.moveToLayer (layer)
 ````

-Move this actor to a different layer in the `Kapi` instance that controls it.
-This returns `undefined` if the operation was successful
+Move this Actor to a different layer in the `Kapi` instance that it belongs to.
+This returns `undefined` if the operation was unsuccessful

 ### show